xorbitsai/inference/README.md

 **NOTE**:
 - [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) is required to run `baichuan`, `wizardlm-v1.0`, `vicuna-v1.3` and `orca`.
 - [chatglm-cpp-python](https://github.com/li-plus/chatglm.cpp) is required to run `chatglm` and `chatglm2`.
-- Xinference will download models automatically for you and by default the models will be saved under `${USER}/.xinference/cache`.
+- Xinference will download models automatically for you, and by default the models will be saved under `${USER}/.xinference/cache`.

 ## Roadmap
 Xinference is currently under active development.
 Here's a roadmap outlining our planned developments for the next few weeks:

 ### PyTorch Support
-With PyTorch integration, users will be able to seamlessly utilize PyTorch models form huggingface within Xinference.
+With PyTorch integration, users will be able to seamlessly utilize PyTorch models form Hugging Face within Xinference.

 ### Langchain & LlamaIndex integration